-We are thankful for every new foster and adoptive family that God raises up.
+We are thankful for every new foster and adoptive family.
 However, our vision is greater than merely raising up individual families who are the exception to the norm.
 For long-term, transformative ministry to take place, a sustainable culture of service must be developed.
 Culture refers to a way of life and it takes some time to cultivate.
-But, as we look ahead 5-10 years, we see a day when it is the norm for the Christian community to be on the leading edge of loving and serving this vulnerable community.
+But, as we look ahead 5-10 years, we see a day when it is the norm for the church community to be on the leading edge of loving and serving this vulnerable community.
 Not every individual or church can do everything, but we can all do something.
 Toward that end, we work with churches to develop, implement, and maintain sustainable cultures of ministry to the foster care community with a particular focus on raising up foster and adoptive families who are equipped and supported to serve well.
-When a church develops a culture of care, the foster child is not simply brought into an equipped Christian family, but also received into an entire church family.
+When a church develops a culture of care, the foster child is not simply brought into an equipped family, but also received into an entire church family.

 First, we help churches develop a sustainable culture.
 While we have a model for developing a ministry culture, we also recognize that every church is different in its demographic, location, gifting and callings.
 We work with the appointed ministry leader or team to help scale a vision for ministry that is tailored to the unique needs and vision of the church.